At ESCS, we are excited to continue with the BYOD (“Bring Your Own Device”) approach to integrating electronic learning tools in the classroom.

 Q. Will the use of PC devices and/or Window products continue in the computer labs?

-A. For the upcoming 2015-2016 school year we will still have two full labs of PC computers (Tech 1 and Tech 2).
-There will also be a few desktop computers in each of the teachers’ classrooms (if they asked to keep them).
+A. For the upcoming 2018-2019 school year we provide have two full labs of PC computers (Tech 1 and Tech 2).
+There are also be a few desktop computers available in specific teachers’ classrooms.

-Q. What is the Airwatch App that we are hearing our children talking about?
+Q. What is the Self Service App that we are hearing our children talking about?

-A. The Airwatch app is a mobile device management (MDM) program which allows the school to have some easy access to the devices.
+A. The Self Service app is a mobile device management (MDM) program which allows the school to provide device support and secure WiFi access student devices.
 It allows us to push apps to the students without having to be physically connected to the network or even download it from the App store.
-It will also allow us to provide Internet Access to the devices so they can be on the school wireless.
-Several other Catholic schools in the diocese (as well as schools and business across the country) are using the Airwatch program to facilitate mobile device management.
+Several other Catholic schools in the diocese (as well as schools and business across the country) are using the JAMF program to facilitate mobile device management.

 Q. I have the password for the iTunes account for the device OR we have one iTunes account that we share as a family.
 Do I need to provide the school (or my child) with the iTunes ID and/or password?

 A. Absolutely not.
 As a matter of fact, I DO NOT want any passwords.
-You will be able to install the Airwatch App at home and the student will connect to the application with username and password at school (you will only have to do this the first time).
-Once they have connected to the app I will be able to push resources (WiFi, web clips, other apps, etc) to the device.
-Any new app can be either taken care of through the app or at home with the parents’ help.
-Neither the students nor I need to know their iTunes passwords.
+You will be able to install the JAMF Self Service app at home.
+The Tech Office at ESCS will assist the student with enrolling the iPad into our system.
+Once they have connected to the app the school will be able to push resources (WiFi, web clips, other apps, etc) to the device.
+Any new school related and approved app installation can be taken care of through curated Self Service app or at home with the parents’ help.
+Neither the students nor anyone at ESCS needs to know their iTunes passwords.

-Q. Does the Airwatch app monitor everything on the device (including text messages, emails, or GPS data)?
+Q. Does the JAMF app monitor everything on the device (including text messages, emails, or GPS data)?

 Q. When will my student start using their iPad in the classroom?

-Using a mobile device?
-Read the BYOD Q&A here: ESCS BYOD Program 2015-16
+Using a mobile device: Read the BYOD Q&A here: ESCS BYOD Program

-Questions?
-Please contact our Technology Director, Mr. DeNote.
+Questions: Please contact our Technology Coordinator, Mr. Moore at email@example.com